 U.N.
 Secretary-General António Guterres delivered the opening remarks by speaking of his background as a teacher in his native Portugal, where he began to see education as “a basic human right, a transformational force for poverty eradication, an engine for sustainability and a force for peace.”

 Guterres underlined four areas of focus where he urged world leaders to boost investments in education.
-Noting that about 260 million young children, most of whom are girls, are deprived of a school education, he urged far greater investments by governments and donors in education funding.
-He also advocated for reduction of gender-based disparities, adoption of lifelong learning habits and a particular focus on children, notably refugees, affected by wars and conflicts.
+Noting that about 260 million young children, most of whom are girls, are deprived of school education, he urged for greater investments by governments and donors in education funding.
+He also advocated for the reduction of gender-based disparities, adoption of lifelong learning habits and a particular focus on children, notably refugees, affected by wars and conflicts.

 Guterres also envisioned the launch of an International Finance Facility for Education as early as next year through the G-20 Education Commission.
 Speaking of the wide range of barriers faced by girls in obtaining primary and secondary education, he noted that only 1 percent of poor rural women in developing countries completed their secondary education studies.

-This means that half of any low-income country’s assets–women and girls–cannot currently play a role in a country’s economic development simply because they lack proper access to education or suffer disproportionately in poor and vulnerable households.
+This means that half of any low-income country’s assets–women and girls–can not currently play a role in a country’s economic development simply because they lack proper access to education or suffer disproportionately in poor and vulnerable households.
 As Guterres reiterated, each year of secondary education can boost a girl’s future earning power by as much as 25 percent.

 U.N.
 Messenger of Peace Malala Yousafzai, the youngest laureate of the Noble Peace Prize, built on this theme and urged world leaders to boost investments in education, especially for girls.
 She said that girls worldwide desire greater opportunities and are actively pushing back against poverty, war and child poverty.

 “We have big goals,” said Malala, referring to the SDGs, “but we will not reach any of them unless we educate girls.”